These three, 4 Bedroom Villas are offered for sale in a TITLED compound on the shores of the Pacific Ocean in Puerto Armuelles, Panama.

 The second finished villa is the "OASIS."
 This is finished throughout and has city water and power.
 This is a possible rental.

-If all three were purchased by same person, yes, we will make an adjustment in the price.
+If both available villas were purchased by same person, yes, we will make an adjustment in the price.

 For further details and possible financing, email us (The Dells) at

-We are the owners of all three homes and we currently live in the SORRENTO Villa.
+We are the owners of both homes and we currently live in the SORRENTO Villa.

 Courtesy of Wikipedia